lagom/ibm-integration-examples/lagom-eventstore-example/README.md

 1. Bring the UI of IBM Db2 Event Store to the foreground.
 2. On the Top left corner, click on the menu Icon and select `My Notebooks`.
-3. Click the `(+) Add notebooks` action in the top right section of the UI.
+3. Click the `(+) add notebooks` action in the top right section of the UI.
 4. Select `From File` and fill the form fields `Name` and `Description`.
-In the `Notebook File` field, select the file `/lagom-ibm-integration-examples/lagom-eventstore-example/resources/lagom-event-store-example-greetings.ipynb` from your repository and click the `Create Notebook` button.
+In the `Notebook File` field, select the file `ibm-integration-examples/lagom-eventstore-example/resources/lagom-event-store-example-greetings.ipynb` from your repository and click the `Create Notebook` button.
 5. Review the values on the `Setup` cell and make sure the endpoints and database name match the values you configured in `ibm-event-store.conf` when setting up the lagom service in previous steps.
 6. Once opened, use the `Run Cell` button (![](docs/imgs/run-cells.png)) to step forward executing each piece of your Notebook.